Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/policies/be_nice.md

 # Be Nice #
 This is just a friendly reminder to be nice when conversing.
 Nobody likes feeling alienated or put down.
-Sagebrew is a site for people to work together and do some truly remarkable things, so lets keep it courteous!
+Sagebrew is a site for people to work together and do truly remarkable things, so lets keep it courteous!
 There are many conversational behaviors that are frowned upon at Sagebrew and might get you flagged for inappropriate conduct.
 Some general
 guidelines:

 ## Do not use language that is: ##

-- Offensive (i.e. racist, sexist, ableist, classist, anti-religious...basically anything that takes aim at a marginalized group of people)
+- Offensive
 - Libelous (lying)
 - Obscene (profanity)
-- Insulting (anything that directly targets an individual, making little of their opinion or position)
+- Insulting (anything that directly targets an individual, making little of their opinion, position, sex, race, education level, etc.)

 ## Be respectful of other's ideas ##
 This means respecting someone's position even if it is in direct opposition to your own.
-As Aristotle said so long ago, "It is the mark of an educated mind to be able to entertain a thought without accepting it."
+As Aristotle said, "It is the mark of an educated mind to be able to entertain a thought without accepting it."

 Just because someone thinks something should be done differently doesn't